What Is Peripheral Awareness and How Important Is It?

 To keep their guard up and their game at its best, most athletes need good peripheral awareness.
 It not only helps to make them better players but also to avoid injury.

-The ability to see the world going on around us is what peripheral awareness is all about.
+The ability to see the world around us is what peripheral awareness is all about.
 It is the opposite of having tunnel vision.
 Children develop their peripheral awareness as they age.
 Have you ever tried to show your child something while their eyes are glued to the television screen?
 Their tunnel vision is so strong it prevents them from being distracted.
 However, by their pre-teens, they should have adequate peripheral vision.

 Eye Exercises to Improve Peripheral Awareness